Military Association of Atheists and Freethinkers

-MAAF Color Guard posts the colors as Greg Graffin of Bad Religion sings the National Anthem at the Reason Rally, 24 March 2012, Washington, DC.
+MAAF Color Guard posts the colors as Greg Graffin of Bad Religion sings the National Anthem at the Reason Rally, 24 March 2012, Washington, D.C.

 The Military Association of Atheists and Freethinkers (MAAF) is a community for atheists and freethinkers in the military, both within the United States and from around the world.
 The MAAF can assist U.S. military members to respond to illegal and insensitive religious proselytizing on military bases.
 It is an independent 501(c)(3) organization building community for freethinkers and other nontheists in the military.
 The MAAF supports constitutional separation of church and state and First Amendment rights for all service members.
-It also educates and trains both the military and civilian community about atheism and Freethought in the military.
+It also educates and trains both the military and civilian community about atheism and freethought in the military.

-Flagship programs for MAAF are its local Network, with over 70 worldwide points of contact, lay leaders, and local groups from Kyrgyzstan to Japan and throughout the US and its Chaplain Outreach program to educate 5000 military chaplains on how to support atheists and freethinkers in the military.
+Flagship programs for MAAF are its local network, with over 70 worldwide points of contact, lay leaders, and local groups from Kyrgyzstan to Japan and throughout the U.S. and its Chaplain Outreach program to educate 5,000 military chaplains on how to support atheists and freethinkers in the military.
 Supporting those major programs are care package delivery, lay leader and chaplain endorsement, and a robust advocacy program to identify and resolve issues, to make the military a safe place for nontheists.